fusepoolP3/overall-architecture/transformer-registry-api.md

 ## Introduction

 It is not required for a transfomer to be registered in a registry for it to be usable as a transformer.
-Howver registering a transformer to one or several transformer registry advertises the transformer and UI tools that allow for example the creation of pipelines of of transforming containers can offer a better user experience thanks to these registries.
+However registering a transformer to one or several transformer registry advertises the transformer and UI tools that allow for example the creation of pipelines of of transforming containers can offer a better user experience thanks to these registries.

 ## Terms